mhartl/pivotal-github/README.md

 ## Usage

 The `pivotal-github` gem adds several additional Git commands to the local environment.
-There is only one non-trivial addition, `git story-commit`; the others are simple (tiny) bash scripts.
-(In fact, the current Ruby code looks over-engineered: there is a base `Command` class with only one derived class, `StoryCommit`.
-This is an artifact of history, as there used to be other commands, but I decided that the other cases were better served by plain bash scripts.)
-The `git story-commit` command automatically incorporates the Pivotal Tracker story id into the commit messages, while adding options to mark the story **Finished** or **Delivered**.
+The main addition, `git story-commit`, automatically incorporates the Pivotal Tracker story id into the commit messages, while adding options to mark the story **Finished** or **Delivered**.

 The `git story-commit` command makes the assumption that the first string of digits in the branch name is the story id.
 This means that, when the story id is `6283185`, the branch names `6283185-add-markdown-support`, `6283185_add_markdown_support`, and `add-markdown-support-6283185` all work, but `add-42-things-6283185` doesn't.